Farbod29/Change-Terminal-Mac-color/README.md

 ![Screenshot 2021-06-25 at 11 23 43](https://user-images.githubusercontent.com/17232450/123406089-d5058f00-d5aa-11eb-9526-dc1474267ed1.png)

-Hope you enjoy your colorful terminal !
+Hope you enjoy your colorful terminal!

-close and open terminal again, and if it doesnt work try this : https://www.cyberciti.biz/faq/apple-mac-osx-terminal-color-ls-output-option/
+close and open the terminal again, and if it doesn't work, try this : https://www.cyberciti.biz/faq/apple-mac-osx-terminal-color-ls-output-option/

-If you would like to have more fetures like auto compelete install Zhs: https://www.howtogeek.com/362409/what-is-zsh-and-why-should-you-use-it-instead-of-bash/
+If you would like to have more features like auto-complete install Zhs:

+https://www.howtogeek.com/362409/what-is-zsh-and-why-should-you-use-it-instead-of-bash/

 ![Screenshot 2021-06-25 at 10 28 00](https://user-images.githubusercontent.com/17232450/123395220-3e33d500-d5a0-11eb-9174-10b3b11f8d05.png)